Eco-developer/design-chicks-challenge/README.md

 ## Key features:

-Flexible Layout: Our app's layout adjusts dynamically to fit different screen sizes, ensuring that content remains readable and accessible on any device.
+Flexible Layout: This app's layout adjusts dynamically to fit different screen sizes, ensuring that content remains readable and accessible on any device.

-Scalable Images: Images within the app are optimized for various screen resolutions, preventing distortion and ensuring a crisp, high-quality appearance on all devices.
+Scalable Images: Images within the app are optimized for various screen resolutions, preventing distortion and ensuring high-quality appearance on all devices.

 Responsive Design: This app has a design that adapts to any device following the mobile-first responsive design architecture.